marek-hanzal/pipi/README.md

 Before everything else: try whatever you find here, **test** your own mutations of strategies, but keep in mind - you're on the market and no indicator nor system is _**absolutly perfect**_.

+**Keep in mind that this tool is extremely experimental, meaning I'm still trying to find its limits.**

 ## Intro

 **PiPi** is a **_trading system_** which takes quite _different_ approach.
 Base idea is to _describe_ a strategy using simple custom language, so it behaves all